Looking for a project to keep kids busy as they learn about our sports heroes? >>>>

-The Yorkton Sports Hall of Fame will induct three individuals and one team at its annual induction night Saturday, September 6 at the Gallagher Centre.
-The Class of 2025 inductees to be honoured at the YSHF Harvest Meats Induction Night are:
+The Yorkton Sports Hall of Fame inducted three individuals and one team at its annual induction night September 6 at the Gallagher Centre.
+The Class of 2025 inductees honoured at the YSHF Harvest Meats Induction Night were:

 Neil Weinmaster, Builder, Curling.